AssetFetch/spec/spec.md

 ## 2.1.
 User
 >The human who uses an AssetFetch client.

 ## 2.2.
+Provider
+>The actor that offers assets by hosting an AssetFetch-compliant HTTP-Endpoint.

+This provider can be a commercial platform that is offering 3D assets for sale or an open repository providing content for free.
+The provider offers the AssetFetch API as an HTTP-based service.

+## 2.3.
 Client
 >A piece of software built to interact with the AssetFetch-API of a provider in order to receive resources from it.

-## 2.3.
+## 2.4.
 Host application
 >An application into which the client is integrated.

 A client can be a standalone application but in most implementation scenarios it will likely be integrated into another host application, like a 3D suite or other DCC application, in the form of a plugin/addon.
 The crucial difference to existing provider-specific plugins/addons is that only one implementation needs to be developed and maintained per application, instead of one per provider-application pairing.
 In reality there may of course still be multiple client plugins developed for the same application, but the choice for one of them should have less of an impact.

-## 2.4.
-Provider
->The actor that offers assets by hosting an AssetFetch-compliant HTTP(S)-Endpoint.

-This provider can be a commercial platform that is offering 3D assets for sale or an open repository providing content for free.
-The provider hosts the AssetFetch API as an HTTP(s)-based service.

 ## 2.5.
 Asset
 >A reusable *logical* media element in the context of a digital project.